 - Lose weight if you are overweight.
 Getting to a perfect weight is unrealistic for many people.
 However, if you are obese or overweight then losing some weight will help to reduce your blood glucose level (and have other health benefits too).

 - Do some physical activity regularly.
 If you are able, a minimum of 30 minutes' brisk walking at least five times a week is advised.
 Anything more vigorous and more often is even better - for example, swimming, cycling, jogging, dancing.
 Ideally you should do an activity that gets you at least mildly out of breath and mildly sweaty.
-You can spread the activity over the day - for example, two 15-minute spells per day of brisk walking, cycling, dancing, etc. Regular physical activity also reduces your risk of having a heart attack or stroke.
+You can spread the activity over the day - for example, two 15-minute spells per day of brisk walking, cycling, dancing, etc. Regular physical activity also reduces your risk of having a heart attack or a stroke.

 Many people with type 2 diabetes can reduce their blood glucose (and HbA1c) to a target level by the above measures.
 However, if the level remains too high after a trial of these measures for a few months then medication is usually advised.
 Medication is used in addition to, and not instead of, the above lifestyle measures.

-Medication to reduce the blood sugar (glucose) level
+Medication to reduce the blood glucose level

 Metformin is a biguanide medicine.
-It lowers blood glucose mainly by decreasing the amount of glucose that your liver releases into the bloodstream.
+It lowers blood sugar (glucose) mainly by decreasing the amount of glucose that your liver releases into the bloodstream.
 It also increases the sensitivity of your body's cells to insulin (so more glucose is taken into cells with the same amount of insulin in the bloodstream).
 Metformin has also been shown in studies to lower your risk of other complications of diabetes (such as heart attack and stroke).

 Metformin is commonly the first tablet advised if your blood glucose level is not controlled by lifestyle measures alone.
 It is particularly useful if you are overweight, as it is less likely than some other glucose-lowering tablets to cause weight gain.
 Another advantage of metformin is that it generally does not cause a low blood glucose level (hypoglycaemia) which is a possible problem with some other glucose-lowering tablets.
 You can also take metformin in addition to other glucose-lowering tablets if one tablet does not control blood glucose well enough on its own.